Third Temple

-Among religious Jews, the anticipation of an ultimate future project centred around building the Third Temple at the Temple Mount in the Old City of Jerusalem has been a running theme that, in Israel, is also espoused as an ideological motive.
-However, the notion of the Third Temple has been contested by Muslims due to the existence of the Dome of the Rock, which was built by the Umayyad Caliphate on top of the site of Solomon's Temple and the Second Temple; tensions between Jews and Muslims over the Temple Mount have carried over politically as one of the major flashpoints of the Israeli–Palestinian conflict, and the area has likewise been a subject of significant debate in the Israeli–Palestinian peace process.
-Most of the international community has refrained from recognizing any sovereignty over Jerusalem due to conflicting territorial claims between Israel and the Palestinian National Authority, as both sides have asserted it as their capital city (see status of Jerusalem).
+Among some groups of devout Jews, anticipation of a future project to build the Third Temple at the Temple Mount in the Old City of Jerusalem has been espoused as an ideological motive in Israel.
+Building the Third Temple has been contested by Muslims due to the existence of the Dome of the Rock, which was built by the Umayyad Caliphate on the site of the destroyed Solomon's Temple and Second Temple; tensions between Jews and Muslims over the Temple Mount have carried over politically as one of the major flashpoints of the Israeli–Palestinian conflict, and the area has been a subject of significant debate in the Israeli–Palestinian peace process.
+Most of the international community has refrained from recognizing any sovereignty over Jerusalem due to conflicting territorial claims between Israel and the Palestinian National Authority, as both sides have asserted it as their capital city.

 Attempts at rebuilding

-Since the destruction of the Second Temple in 70 CE, religious Jews have expressed their desire to see the building of a Third Temple on the Temple Mount.
-Prayer for this is a formal part of the Jewish tradition of thrice daily Amidah prayer.
-Although it remains unbuilt, the notion of and desire for a Third Temple is sacred in Judaism, particularly Orthodox Judaism, and anticipated as a soon-to-be-built place of worship.
+Since the destruction of the Second Temple in 70 CE by the Romans, some Jews have expressed their desire to build a Third Temple on the Temple Mount, with a formal petition for a rebuilt Temple included in the Conservative and Orthodox Amidah.
+Although it remains unbuilt, the notion of and desire for a Third Temple has traditionally been an integral principle in Judaism.

+Following the Second Temple's destruction, "most rabbis adopted the position that Jewish law prohibits reconstructing the Holy Temple [Third Temple] prior to the age of messianic redemption, or that the law is too ambiguous and that the messiah must come first."

-Bar Kochba revolt
+Bar Kokhba revolt

-Initially, the Emperor Hadrian granted permission to rebuild the temple but then changed his mind.
-The forces of Simon bar Kokhba captured Jerusalem from the Romans in 132 CE, and construction of a new temple continued.
-The failure of this revolt led to the writing of the Mishna, as the religious leaders believed that the next attempt to rebuild the temple might be centuries away and memory of the practices and ceremonies would otherwise be lost.
-As punishment for the revolt, the Romans renamed the city to Aelia Capitolina and the province to Syria Palaestina and Jews were prohibited in the city except for the day of Tisha B'av.
-However, the Rabbis that survived persecution (see Ten Martyrs) were allowed to continue their school in Javnia, as long as they paid the Fiscus Judaicus.
+In the early 2nd century CE, Roman Emperor Hadrian granted permission to rebuild the destroyed Second Temple—probably as a means to pacify the Jews after the wider Diaspora Revolt and the specifically Judaean Kitos War—but changed his mind.
+There used to be a minority of scholars claiming that the forces of Simon bar Kokhba captured Jerusalem from the Romans in 132 and held it for about three years, but there is little mainstream support for the concept.
+The dwindling hope for regaining Jerusalem led to the writing of the Mishna, as the religious leaders believed that the next attempt to rebuild the temple might be centuries away, and memory of the practices and ceremonies must be documented, otherwise they would be lost.
+As punishment for the revolt, the Romans induce the Jews in Judea through mass killings, widespread enslavement, and displacement of many of the Jewish populations; the Romans also renamed Jerusalem to Aelia Capitolina, a Roman pagan city, and Judea to Syria Palaestina; Jews were prohibited from accessing the city except on the day of Tisha B'av.
+Some Rabbis who survived the Roman persecution were allowed to continue their Talmudic academies in Syria Palaestina as long as they paid the Fiscus Judaicus tax.